yathit/yathit-inboxcrm-help/_posts/2000-06-05-configuration.md

       }
     }

-To change specific property, use `Modules` key.
-The following setting make `id` fields visible in the record edit panel for Account record type.
-By default `id` fields is hidden in the panel.
+Not only you can remove the module setting but also make changes in a specific property.
+To do this, you can use the `Modules` key.
+The following settings will make the `id` fields visible in the record edit panel for Account record types.
+The `id` field in the panel is hidden by default.

      {
        "Sugar": {